freshworks-developers/workshop-material/README.md

-├── presentations/                # Folder for workshop presentation slides ├── code_samples/                 # Folder for storing code samples used in the workshop ├── docs/                         # Folder for additional workshop documentation │   ├── prompts                   # Prompts that one can use for solving the use cases │   └── use-cases                 # List of use cases that one can choose to build from └── resources/                    # Folder for additional resources and references
+├── presentations/                # Folder for workshop presentation slides ├── code_samples/                 # Folder for storing code samples used in the workshop ├── docs/                         # Folder for additional workshop documentation │   ├── solutions                 # Solutions and prompts for solving the use cases │   └── use-cases                 # List of use cases that one can choose to build from └── resources/                    # Folder for additional resources and references
-    ├── fdk-setup-guide.pdf       # Steps for installing FDK CLI
+    ├── faq.md                    # Frequently asked questions during the workshop hands-on ├── fdk-setup-guide.pdf       # Steps for installing FDK CLI
     ├── freddy-setup.pdf          # Steps for configuring VS code extension
     └── ...
 ```

-This structure allows participants to easily navigate through the workshop materials and access code samples, presentations, setup guides, and additional resources.
-You can customize it further based on specific workshop requirements and content.